 “People have made a lot of mistakes in this industry by thinking that the future will be an extrapolation of the past,” Musey told me in a phone interview.
 “But now technology is changing faster than ever.”

-Iridium, now successfully restructured after failing financially in the 1990s, offers investors a chance to ride a rocket of success in the future.
-However, competition never stands still, and Iridium and its shareholders will need to beware of proposed new low-Earth-orbit rivals roughly 485 miles above the ground that could begin to enter the market in the coming years.
+Iridium, now restructured after failing financially in the 1990s, offers investors a chance to ride a rocket of potential achievements in the future.
+However, competition never stands still, and Iridium and its shareholders will need to beware of proposed new low-Earth-orbit rivals that could begin to enter the market in the coming years.

 Paul Dykewicz, www.pauldykewicz.com, is an accomplished, award-winning journalist who has written for Dow Jones, the Wall Street Journal, Investor’s Business Daily, USA Today, the Journal of Commerce, Seeking Alpha, GuruFocus and other publications and websites.
 Paul is the editor of StockInvestor.com and DividendInvestor.com, a writer for both websites and a columnist.
 He further is the editorial director of Eagle Financial Publications in Washington, D.C., where he edits monthly investment newsletters, time-sensitive trading alerts, free e-letters and other investment reports.
 Paul previously served as business editor of Baltimore’s Daily Record newspaper.
 Paul also is the author of an inspirational book, “Holy Smokes!
 Golden Guidance from Notre Dame’s Championship Chaplain,” with a foreword by former national championship-winning football coach Lou Holtz.
 Follow Paul on Twitter @PaulDykewicz.